matrix-org/matrix-spec-proposals/proposals/3672-ephemeral-location-streaming.md

 and requiring a WebRTC stack is prohibitively complicated for simple clients (e.g. basic IOT devices reporting spatial telemetry).

+Another alternative is to use to-device events but that comes with disadvantages of its own as they're 1:1, single message per transaction and not intended for conversational data.

 ## Unstable prefix

  * `m.beacon_info.*` should be referred to as `org.matrix.msc3489.beacon_info.*` until this MSC lands.